samuelclay/NewsBlur/clients/android/NewsBlur/BUILDING.md

 4. `android update sdk --no-ui` (this could take a while; you can use the --filter option to just get the SDK, platform tools, and support libs)
 5. go to the clients/android/ NewsBlur directory and run `android update project --name NewsBlur --path .`
 6. build a test APK with `ant clean && ant debug` (.apk will be in `/bin` under the working directory)

+## How to Build from the Command Line with Gradle

+*gradle support is intentionally minimal and your environment may require additional preparation*

+1. install gradle v1.5 or better
+2. build a test APK with `gradle build` (.apk will be in `/build/outputs/apk/` under the working directory)

 ## How to Build from Android Studio